 In the visual arts field, the Maison européenne de la Photographie in Paris and the Musée français de la Photographie in the nearby town of Bièvres organize children’s photography workshops.

 It’s never too early to discover the wonders of science.
 Paris has any number of activities to help inquiring minds learn more about the world around them.
 Besides their rich collections, places like the Palais de la découverte, the Cité des Sciences et de l’Industrie and the Musée des Arts et Métiers offer a range of amazing and highly instructive activities geared to children.

 Nearby, the Géode has the biggest hemispherical screen in Europe.
 It often shows 3D documentaries and feature films suitable for children: an enjoyable outing for the whole family.

-Just outside Paris, the Exploradôme is an interactive museum with lots of interesting science experiments: making water safe to drink, creating an optical illusion, learning to use navigation tools, and so on.
+The Exploradôme in Vitry-su-Seine is an interactive museum with lots of interesting science experiments: making water safe to drink, creating an optical illusion, learning to use navigation tools, and so on.
 There is a range of educational workshops geared to kids of different ages.